supersimplesuper/docs/website/docs/software_partners/explanations/modules/bank_accounts.md

 # Bank accounts

-Capture bank account details and account payout splits.
+Collect payroll-ready bank account details with built-in validation, so employees are paid correctly from their first pay run.
+Employees can split pay across multiple accounts with flexible rules for fixed amounts and percentages.

 ![Bank accounts](./images/8_bank_accounts.png)

 ## Features

-* Validates BSB by matching against an authorised list of BSBs.
-* Provides visual confirmation of selected banks by showing logos.
+* BSB validation against an authorised list with visual confirmation through bank logos.
-* Can handle restricting the allowed bank accounts to account for employer relationships with banks.
-* Sophisticated "splitting" system allows for rules on money disbursement.
+* Configurable rules to restrict allowed bank accounts, number of accounts and splitting behaviour per integration.
+* Flexible pay splitting across multiple accounts using fixed dollar amounts, percentages or a combination of both.
 * Address automatically pre-populated from previous modules or data provided by the software partner.

 ## Coming soon